Top Credit Cards for Travel Points and Rewards | 2025 Update

 Annual Fee: $395 (the lowest of all the premium credit cards for travel).

-I've discovered the Capital One Travel portal is better for flight prices (when you looking to pay in cash not points...see point above) than the AMEX portal and the Chase Ultimate Rewards portal.
+I've discovered the Capital One Travel portal is better for flight prices than the AMEX portal and the Chase Ultimate Rewards portal.
 Chase, for example, uses Expedia when finding prices.
-Capital One uses the same technology that Hopper uses.
+Capital One uses the same technology as Hopper.

 I can often find the same prices, sometimes lower, than what's listed on Google Flights.
 With AMEX, the prices are almost always higher.
 With Chase, it's usually the same or a bit higher.